Dublin City (Parliament of Ireland constituency)

-Dublin City was a constituency represented in the Irish House of Commons to 1801.
+Dublin City was a constituency represented in the Irish House of Commons until its abolition in 1801.

 History

-In the Patriot Parliament of 1689 summoned by James II, Dublin City was represented by two members.
+Dublin City had an electorate of between three and four thousand, making it the largest of the county-borough constituencies.
 In the 1760s the radical politician Charles Lucas used the seat as his political base.

+It was succeeded by the Westminster constituency of Dublin City in 1801, remaining as a two-seat constituency.